Vaupell/MVT-GameCreatorStuff/README.md

 IgniterMVTKeyDown.cs = Trigger on Unity Input rather than hardcoded keys, allowing keys to be changed from player.

 ActionChangeCameraGlobal.cs = Select and use GC CameraMotor stored in GC global variables.

+MV_GCAttachCamera.cs = Attach Cameramotor when player is spawning in..